-Our specialist tax team can assist you with this planning, either as part of an overall tax planning strategy, or purely to help you plan how to pass on your wealth so your loved ones can make the most out of your assets, wealth and property.
+Our specialist tax team can assist you with Inheritance Tax planning.
+This can be part of an overall tax planning strategy or to help plan how to pass on your wealth.
+This will mean your loved ones can make the most out of your assets, wealth and property.

 Expert planning and tax advice are essential to make sure your estate is structured efficiently from an inheritance tax (IHT) point of view.
 This is of particular importance if you also own a business or have foreign assets.

 Inheritance Tax is a fast-paced, complex area of tax, which is constantly changing.
 It is not enough to put one plan in place and leave it.
 To be effective, any Inheritance Tax plan should be kept under constant review, to ensure it is up-to-date.
 This will ensure it remains compliant and effective, utilising all available reliefs, which frequently change.

 Inheritance Tax can affect other areas of taxation including property, family wealth, probate and trusts.
 As such a holistic approach to your tax planning will ensure that all areas are considered and comprehensive strategies are implemented.
 This will help to protect you and your assets.

 As part of any Inheritance Tax plan, having an up to date will is essential.
 Making sure this is regularly reviewed is also essential.
 We can advise on the tax implications of any wills.

 Our expert tax team can review your current situation and put in place a comprehensive Inheritance Tax strategy.
 We can also liaise with our trusted specialist partners.
 These include lawyers and independent financial advisors to ensure you are covered for every eventuality.